kevindelord/picturemyworld-server/README.md

 One script to rule them all! `setup.py`

 ```
-usage: setup.py [-h] -e ENV [-i] [-d] [-c] [-u UPLOAD] [-r]
+usage: setup.py [-h] -e ENV [-i] [-d] [-c] [-r] [-t]

 Initialize the NodeJS server for PictureMyWorld

 optional arguments:
   -h, --help         show this help message and exit
   -e ENV, --env ENV  Configure the deployment environment.
   -i, --install      Install all node dependencies.
-  -d, --delete          Delete the database for the given deployment
+  -d, --delete       Delete the database for the given deployment environment.
-                        environment.
   -c, --create       Create a new database for the given deployment
                      environment.
   -r, --run          Run the server.
+  -t, --test         Run the Unit-Tests.
 ```

 On first install execute: